claresudbery/clare-wiki-ably/pages/think/events/workshops/workshop-types.md

 - Action Learning
 	- see [dedicated Action Learning page](/pages/think/events/workshops/Action-Learning).
 - Lots of consultancy examples
-	- (available to Clare only): Until I've processed them, just need to look in this folder and trawl through the presentations: OneDrive\TW-Stuff\Clients\Pitches
+	- (available to Clare only): Until I've processed them, just need to look in this folder and trawl through the presentations: OneDrive\T..\Cl...\Pi...
 - Leadership style
 	- based on Kylie Yearsley's workshop at AOTB21.
 [See below](#leadership-style).